Michael Mellon: Club career

 On 26 January 2024, Mellon joined Scottish Premiership club Dundee on loan until the end of the season.
 He made his debut off the bench the following day, and notched a goal and two assists in an away league victory over Livingston.
 His performance was praised by Dundee manager Tony Docherty.
 On 11 February 2024, Mellon suffered a serious head injury in a win over St Johnstone, requiring a stretcher to leave the pitch after falling unconscious.
 After Mellon was released from hospital, Dundee contacted the Scottish Football Association to ask why play was not stopped during the match.
 Mellon returned to the pitch on 24 February off the bench away to Hibernian.

 On 16 July 2024, Mellon joined EFL League One club Stockport on loan until the end of the season.

 On 8 January 2025, he was recalled from Stockport County and sent on loan to Bradford City for the remainder of the season.
 Bradford City manager Graham Alexander denied that Mellon had been signed as a replacement for striker Andy Cook, who had been ruled out injured for the season the day before.
 By the end of the month Mellon had failed to appear for the club.
 After 2 substitute appearances, he made his first start for the club in February 2025, and was praised for his performance by Alexander.
 He scored his first goal for the club on 1 March 2025, a late winning goal in a 2–1 win away at Salford.

 On 1 September 2025, Mellon signed for League Two club Oldham Athletic on a season-long loan, joining father Micky at the club.
+He suffered an injury in December 2025, which ended his season, although he remained on loan at Oldham until the end of his loan contract.

+In August 2026, he signed for Stevenage for an undisclosed fee.